Flow-Scanner/lightning-flow-scanner-cli/README.md

 2. Run act: Use the act command to run the workflow:
    `act workflow_dispatch --secret-file .secrets`

-Want to help improve this project?
-See the [Contributing Guidelines](https://github.com/Flow-Scanner/lightning-flow-scanner-core/blob/main/CONTRIBUTING.md) to get started.
+If you'd like to help us enhance Flow Scanner, please consider having a look at the [Contributing Guidelines](https://github.com/Flow-Scanner/lightning-flow-scanner-core/blob/main/CONTRIBUTING.md).